openstack-archive/openstack-chef-repo/README.md

 Please use this `essex` branch to get the latest stable release.
 The `master` branch will remain empty until work begins on the **Folsom** pre-release.
 After **Folsom** is branched in OpenStack, it will get its own `folsom` Git branch as well.

-This will be a canonical source of documentation and there will be an additional `documentation` directory in the repository with more detailed instructions.
+This is a canonical source of documentation and there is additional content in the `documentation` directory in this repository.

 There is a Spiceweasel (http://bit.ly/spcwsl) manifest documenting all the community cookbooks (and their versions), roles, data bags and environments required to deploy OpenStack.
-The intention is to only depend on publicly available community versions of cookbooks so the openstack-chef-repo will not contain any cookbooks (it is possible we will temporarily keep patched versions waiting for upstream to publish).
+The intention is to only depend on publicly available community versions of cookbooks so the openstack-chef-repo will not contain any cookbooks (there may temporarily be patched versions waiting for upstream to publish).
 The manifest will also document a variety of deployment techniques for single-node, small and large deployments.

 Cookbooks
 =========